Ukrainian president requests Australian armored vehicles - NewsBreak

 Sanctions have been imposed on more than 500 individuals and entities in Russia and Belarus.
 The sanctions cover 80% of the Russian banking sector and all government entities that handle Russian sovereign debt.

-Jeremy Fleming, who heads Britain’s electronic spy agency Government Communications Headquarters, used a speech in Canberra on Thursday to praise Zelenskyy’s “information operation.”
+Jeremy Fleming, who heads Britain’s electronic spy agency Government Communications Headquarters, used a speech in the Australian capital Canberra on Thursday to praise Zelenskyy’s “information operation.”

 Fleming said Zelenskyy had been highly effective at countering Russia’s massive disinformation drive spreading propaganda about the war.